 Degenerative disc disease symptoms are a very controversial topic in the back pain therapy industry.
-Many enlightened doctors do not even subscribe to the diagnosis of degenerative disc disease as a pathological entity, since they understand the universality and normality of the condition, especially in the lumbar and cervical spinal regions.
+Most enlightened doctors do not even subscribe to the diagnosis of degenerative disc disease as a pathological entity, since they understand the universality and normality of the condition, especially in the lumbar and cervical spinal regions.

 Other doctors make a good portion of their money treating diagnosed patients and are not keen on the idea that DDD is mostly a completely asymptomatic spinal condition.
 Too bad this is not a subjective topic.
 Unless the degenerative changes are extreme, there is slim chance that chronic symptoms will ever be sourced by expected mild to moderate spinal aging.
 This has been proven definitively in research and is reflected in the most up-to-date diagnostic guidelines offered by most major medical associations.